A Guide to Referencing and Religious Texts

-- Collective terms as the Vedas or the Upanishads are normally capitalized and written in roman script, but names of particular parts within such collections should be italicized (e.g., the Rig-Veda or the Brihad-Aranyaka Upanishad).
+- Collective terms as the Vedas or the Upanishads are normally capitalised and written in roman script, but names of particular parts within such collections should be italicised (e.g. the Rig-Veda or the Brihad-Aranyaka Upanishad).

 Keep these in mind if you see such texts referenced in your client’s work.